EVEInsight/Insight/scripts/Docker/README.md

 # Start an ```Insight``` instance
 This Docker image uses volumes to persist the Database.db and config file.
 See [volumes](https://docs.docker.com/storage/volumes/) for information about Docker volumes.
-1. Create and navigate to a directory where you wish to store Insight configuration, logs, and database.
-2. Pull and run the image.
-This command will pull the stable Docker Insight image and initialize the config files in your current directory.
+1. Pull and run the image.
+This command will pull the latest Insight Docker image.
+Note: this command does not persist any Docker volume data.
     ```
     docker run --name insight -it --rm nathanls/insight
     ```
-3. Keep the image up to date by checking for updates and then starting Insight:
+2. Keep the image up to date by checking for updates and then starting Insight:
     ```
     docker pull nathanls/insight && docker run --name insight -it --rm nathanls/insight
     ```